Bangor’s Top 5 Haunted Places

 We have gathered a list of the Top 5 places in Bangor we think would be the most likely to be haunted based on the history and local legends.

+Here are 6 more places that may have ghostly spirits!
 Can you think of any places we missed in Bangor?

 Currently acting as the Bangor Historical Society, this building was once the home to the mayors of Bangor in the 1800s.
 The home's most infamous ghost is former Mayor Samuel Dale.
 After the Great Chicago Fire of 1871 Bangorians joined together to raise funds to send to relief efforts.
 Mayor Dale was the one entrusted with the raised $10,000 to send to Chicago.
 However, the money vanished, and Dale was found dead after an apparent suicide just weeks later.
 Could his guilty ghost still roam the halls of this mansion?